On the symplectic cohomology of log Calabi-Yau surfaces: Introduction

 Since $U^\vee$ is affine, $U^\vee = \Spec H^0(U^\vee, \cO_{U^\vee})$.
 Thus we find

 giving us a way to reconstruct the mirror $U^\vee$ from the symplectic cohomology of $U$.

 This argument raises some basic questions.
-First of all, it requires that $SH^*(U)$ is a ring.
+First of all, it requires that $SH^*(U)$ be a ring.
 This ring structure is well-known in Hamiltonian Floer homology as the pair-of-pants product.
 More surprisingly, it implies that $SH^*(U)$ is $\Z$--graded.
 The $\Z$--grading may not seem like a central issue from a symplectic topology point of view, but it is closely related to the Calabi--Yau nature of mirror symmetry.
-The symplectic geometry definition of $SH^*(U)$ yields only $\Z/2\Z$--grading, and in general this can be lifted to a $\Z$--grading when $c_1(U) = 0$.
+The symplectic geometry definition of $SH^*(U)$ yields only a $\Z/2\Z$--grading, and in general this can be lifted to a $\Z$--grading when $c_1(U) = 0$.
 Even then, the actual $\Z$--grading depends on a trivialization of the canonical bundle of $U$.
 Therefore, in order to make the isomorphism \eqref{eq:sh-hms} work, the class of symplectic manifolds $U$ under consideration must be restricted and extra data may need to be included on the A--side.

 The relevant definition here is that of a log Calabi--Yau manifold.
-In this definition, note that a normal crossings divisor is necessarily effective and reduced. \begin{definition} Let $U$ be a smooth complex quasiprojective surface. $U$ is \emph{log Calabi--Yau} if there is a smooth projective surface $Y$ containing an at worst nodal anticanonical divisor $D$ such that $U \cong Y \setminus D$.
-If $D$ is actually nodal, $(Y,D)$ is known as a \emph{Looijenga pair}, or is said to have \emph{maximal boundary}. \end{definition}
+In this paper we consider the case of surfaces only. \begin{definition} Let $U$ be a smooth complex quasi-projective surface. $U$ is \emph{log Calabi--Yau} if there is a smooth projective surface $Y$ containing an at worst nodal anticanonical divisor $D$ such that $U \cong Y \setminus D$.
+If $D$ is actually nodal, $(Y,D)$ is known as a \emph{Looijenga pair}, or is said to have \emph{maximal boundary}. \end{definition} In this definition, by ``at worst nodal divisor'' we include the condition that $D$ is effective and reduced (each component has multiplicity equal to one); see Section \ref{sec:log-cy-surfaces} for a fuller explanation of these conditions.
 It turns out that the divisor $D$ in this situation must either be a smooth genus one curve, a nodal genus one curve, or a cycle of rational curves meeting at nodes (Lemma \ref{lem:divisor-topology}).